Lukypie/resolve-linux-amd/README.md

 Davinci Resolve only supports NVIDIA CUDA GPU's out the box, for AMD gpu's you are either required to install the AMDGPU-PRO drivers, or use ROCM instead.

-Those packages are supposed to grab the supported rocm repository, add yourself to the video group and installs the required udev rules
+Those packages are supposed to grab the supported rocm repository, add yourself to the video group and installs the required udev rules.

+So you only have to install those, then Davinci Resolve, and you will have a working environment.

 # Warning - Highly experimental packages, use those at your own risks.